RyanVuscan/unity-game/README.md

 - C# Scripts for PlayerController, EnemyAI, Projectile, ElementManager, LevelManager, BossController
 - Uses 2D physics and collision layers for interaction
 - Organized hierarchy (Player, Enemies, Projectiles, UI, Environment)

+## AI Disclaimer
+AI (GPT 4.0) was used for some parts of the assignment, primarily in assistance with some of the networking scripts